ROaurelian/coreSTAT/README.md

 # coreSTAT
-A portable, DIY potentiostat with amperommetry, linear and cycle voltammetry
+A portable, DIY potentiostat with linear and cycle voltammetry